 Artificial Intelligence holds the ability to store and process large sets of data, which can provide knowledge databases and facilitate examination and recommendation individually for each patient, thus helping to enhance clinical decision support.
 (Various ML algorithms are deployed in order to decipher medical data, you may find similar application as “Bioinformatics”)

 This technology can be relied upon by doctors for aid in detecting risk factors through unstructured notes.
-An interesting example of this is IBM’s Watson which examined the key indicators of congestive heart failure in almost 21 million patients over a span of six weeks, detecting the ones at risk of gaining the condition within a year in about 85% of the cases.
+An interesting example of this is IBM’s Watson has been employing AI for predicting heart failure.

 People have a tendency of booking appointments with their GP at the slightest threat or medical issue, which could often turn out to be a false alarm or something which could be cured of self-treatment.